saikat-says-cool/sentivibe/docs/PRODUCT_DOCUMENTATION.md

 *   **Ensuring Data Freshness:** The new staleness logic and user-initiated refresh options ensure that sentiment analysis and comparative insights remain relevant and up-to-date, even for dynamic content.
 *   **Enhanced Reliability:** The API key rotation mechanism ensures continuous operation even if individual free API keys hit their rate limits, providing a more robust and uninterrupted service.
 *   **Gaining Deeper Understanding:** Offers AI-driven insights and interactive conversations that go beyond surface-level reading, incorporating direct audience feedback, broader context, and now, direct answers to user-defined questions for both single videos and comparisons.
-*   **Personalized Interaction:** Users can tailor the AI's conversational style and response detail to match their specific needs and preferences, and get targeted answers to their most pressing questions. **All custom questions, chat messages, and copilot queries are now unlimited for all tiers.**
+*   **Personalized Interaction:** Users can tailor the AI's conversational style and response detail to match their specific needs and preferences. **All custom questions, chat messages, and copilot queries are now unlimited for all tiers.**
 *   **DeepThink Mode:** Provides a premium AI experience within the chat, allowing users to toggle a more powerful AI model for **more nuanced, detailed, and insightful responses**, making the AI feel truly like an expert research partner.
 *   **DeepSearch Mode:** Offers an even deeper level of insight by integrating real-time external search results into the AI's context, allowing for more comprehensive and up-to-date answers to user queries.
+*   **Adaptive AI Responses:** The AI now intelligently adjusts its response length, providing concise answers by default and expanding only when the query demands more detail, enhancing the natural feel of the conversation.
 *   **Informing Strategy:** Helps content creators understand what resonates with their audience, marketers to gauge campaign reception, and researchers to analyze public opinion with a more complete picture.
 *   **Providing Actionable Data:** The weighted analysis ensures that the most impactful opinions are prioritized, and the AI can elaborate on these, including providing direct answers to custom questions.
 *   **Professional Reporting:** Enables easy sharing of findings with high-quality PDF reports, now with a professional branded header and a dedicated section for community Q&A. **Watermarking for free tiers encourages upgrades.**
 *   **Boosting SEO & Content Strategy:** Automatically generates valuable, SEO-optimized content, expanding your digital footprint and making your insights discoverable to a wider audience through search engines.
 The searchable libraries further enhance content discoverability within the app, **ensuring no duplicate blog posts for the same video or comparison.** Comprehensive SEO features like dynamic meta tags, structured data, Open Graph tags, and proper alt text ensure maximum visibility and crawlability.
 *   **Seamless Workflow:** The ability to initiate AI chat directly from a saved blog post, now within a consistent pop-up dialog, creates a more integrated and efficient user workflow, allowing for immediate follow-up questions on past analyses.
 The \`LibraryCopilot\` and \`ComparisonLibraryCopilot\` further enhance discoverability within a user's own analyses **and now proactively suggest new analysis topics, fostering continuous content exploration.
 All copilot queries are now unlimited for all tiers.**
-*   **Modern & Intuitive Experience:** A sleek, responsive, and themeable user interface that aligns with modern design principles and your distinct brand identity, **now with multiple vibrant theme options.**
+*   **Modern & Intuitive Experience:** A sleek, responsive, and themeable user interface that aligns with modern design principles and your distinct brand identity.

 SentiVibe is continuously evolving, with a strong foundation laid for future enhancements to further enrich your video analysis, conversational AI, and content generation experience.